 Steve Arthurson

-a week agoA brilliant tour conducted by Agnes.
+a month agoA brilliant tour conducted by Agnes.
 Her passion and knowledge really made the day.
 Coutet is a beautifully peaceful place with an enormously interesting history and Agnes really helped us learn so much about the grape growing and wine making process.
 A super visit thanks

 Haley Biermann

-a month agoMy husband and I visited Coutet as a stop on our honeymoon.
+2 months agoMy husband and I visited Coutet as a stop on our honeymoon.
 Incredible experience!
 Even on a rainy day, the tour was lovely.
 Our guide was extremely knowledgeable, and this chateau’s history and traditional approach to wine making were much more interesting/less touristy than others in the area.
 The wine is a fantastic value for the quality as well.
 Highly recommend!

 andy baker